mike-ward/mike-ward.github.io/_posts/2009-06-06-improving-your-code-with-linq-and-lambdas.md

 ---
 layout: post
-title:  Improving your code with LINQ and Lambdas
+title: 'Improving your code with LINQ and Lambdas'
 ---
 I’m surprised at how much code I review that still does not take advantage of the newer constructs of C#.
 Here’s an (admittedly contrived) example.